The English phrasal verb TAKE APART has the following meanings:

 3. Take apart = to easily defeat someone or a team

-(transitive – informal) It is another way of saying to thrash someone or to beat someone severely.
+(transitive – informal) It is another way of saying to thrash someone or to beat someone easily in a game, usually by a large score.

 - Woodward United took the other team apart in last night’s cup game.